menu

 Figure 5

-: Application with no permission are associated with no groups
+: Applications with no permission are associated with no groups

-So now we have seen, how the uses-permission tag determines during application installation, which are the UNIX groups it needs to be associated with, so that it can perform respective stuffs being a member of the group, which gives you permission to do so.
+So now we have seen how the uses-permission tag determines during application installation which are the UNIX groups it needs to be associated with so that it can perform things which being a member of the group, which permits you to do so.

 Screen_Shot_2013_11_23_at_11_36_55_AM-4